 Providing Peace of Mind when You Need it Most

 It is sound business practice to have all your affairs in order.
-Part of having your affairs in order is having a valid Texas will in a safe place and possibly one at your attorney’s office.
+Part of having your affairs in order is having a valid North Carolina will in a safe place and possibly one at your attorney’s office.
 No one wants to think about drafting a will, because it is painful to think about not being here for loved ones.
-But making the extra effort and taking time to execute a valid Texas will is the best thing you can do for your loved ones.
+But making the extra effort and taking time to execute a valid North Carolina will is the best thing you can do for your loved ones.
 Executing a will is a fairly simple legal process and can be done within a week.

 You may also need to update your will because circumstances have changed in your life.
 If you have been thinking about this and procrastinating, I completely understand.
 But, the nagging thought will not go away until you do something about it.
 Contact me today to discuss getting this albatross from around your neck once and for all.

 There is no consolation for the pain and immense grief of losing someone you love.
 It is a very sorrowful time and no one wants to deal with the legal aspect of this unfortunate situation.
 The Law Office of Victoria Broussard offers compassionate care when you need it most.
 When a loved one passes away there are two categories they fall into, either they passed with a will or they passed without a will.
 Either way, you will need to hire an attorney to either probate the will or file an application to determine heirship.

 Probating a Will – Your Loved One Pass With a Will